marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_062.png)

 Left: no Anti-Aliasing and no mipmapping.
-Center: mipmapping only.
+Center: mipmapping only (trilinear).
 Right: mipmapping + Anti-Aliasing (TAA).

 # Lighting setup